Frequently Asked Questions

 Summary: 1) We use bank-level security, and we encrypt your data in our database.
 2) Neither Thinking Budget nor a hacker could get to your money without your login credentials, and we never see those.

 All interactions with between you and Thinking Budget and between Thinking Budget and your financial institutions use bank-level security (256-bit SSL encryption).
 This is the same security used when you connect directly to your financial institutions.

 Unlike other budgeting solutions (including your own spreadsheets), Thinking Budget also encrypts your data when it is stored in our database (“encryption at-rest” is what this is called by information security experts).
 This means that even if we had an intruder, they would not be able to make any sense of your data.

-Even if a hacker could make sense of your scrambled data at Thinking Budget, we never have access to your login credentials to the financial institutions you configure for connecting to Thinking Budget via Plaid, so that hacker would have no way to access your money.
-If a hacker was somehow able to pretend to be Thinking Budget to access your financial accounts, they would (just like Thinking Budget) be unable to do anything other that see your transactions.
+Even if a hacker could make sense of your scrambled data at Thinking Budget, we never have access to your login credentials to the financial institutions you configure for connecting to Thinking Budget, so that hacker would have no way to access your money.
+If a hacker was somehow able to pretend to be Thinking Budget to access your financial accounts, they would (just like Thinking Budget) be unable to do anything other than see your transactions.

 Who else gets to see my data?
 Do you sell my data for advertising or from some other kind of money-making schema?

 It is YOUR data, not ours.
 Thinking Budget does not share your financial data, in any form, with any entity.
 Period.

 We do not participate in the surveillance economy, and we respect your privacy, so we don’t ask you to connect to us via Facebook/Instagram/WhatsApp, Twitter, or any other social media account.

 We DO use some third-party apps to hep us measure how people interact with Thinking Budget functionality so we can improve the experience for you, but we do not allow any data collected (none of which is your financial information) by these tools to be shared with any other entities.